getfem/getfem/doc/sphinx/source/userdoc/appendixA.rst

 The 1D GaussLobatto :math:`P_K` element is similar to the classical :math:`P_K` fem on the segment, but the nodes are given by the Gauss-Lobatto-Legendre quadrature rule of order :math:`2K-1`.
-This FEM is known to lead to better conditioned linear systems, and can be used with the correspounding quadrature to perform mass-lumping (on segments or parallelepipeds).
+This FEM is known to lead to better conditioned linear systems, and can be used with the corresponding quadrature to perform mass-lumping (on segments or parallelepipeds).

-The polynomials coefficients have been pre-computed with Maple (they require the inversion of an ill-conditionned system), hence they are only available for the following values of :math:`K`: :math:`1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13,
+The polynomials coefficients have been pre-computed with Maple (they require the inversion of an ill-conditioned system), hence they are only available for the following values of :math:`K`: :math:`1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13,
 14, 16, 24, 32`.
 Note that for :math:`K=1` and :math:`K=2`, this is the classical
 :math:`P1` and :math:`P2` fem.